Student Services exists to serve and support the academic purpose of the College and its students through outstanding personalized services.

-Pursuant to FERPA regulations (20 U.S.C. § 1232g; 34 CFR Part 99.37) and Florida Statute 1002.22, Polk State College hereby designates the following categories of student information as “directory information,” which for College purposes may be made public unless the student is in an exempt category as defined by Florida Statute 119.071 (4(d)1).
+Pursuant to FERPA regulations (20 U.S.C. § 1232g; 34 CFR Part 99) and Florida Statute 1002.22, PSC hereby designates the following categories of student information as “directory information” which for college purposes only may be made public unless the student is in an exempt category as defined by Florida Statute 119.071 (4(d)1).

 - Student name

 - Dates and status of enrollment

 - Classification (Freshman, Sophomore, etc)